xsadra/clash-royale-assistant/README.md

 # clash_royale_assistant

-Stats Royale Assistant helps you enjoy Clash Royale more by providing the most accurate statistics possible.
+Clash Royale Assistant helps you enjoy Clash Royale more by providing the most accurate statistics possible.